NHERI-SimCenter/CFD-Notebooks/paper.md

 The CFD Notebooks are planned to be used in the upcoming 2021 HydroUQ tool-training program for researchers in Natural Hazards.

+# Acknowledgements

+The SimCenter was financially supported by the National Science Foundation under Grant CMMI-1612843.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.
+We would like to acknowledge (1) the contributions and collaboration with many faculty, post-doctoral researchers, students and staff who have contributed to the SimCenter’s work, and (2) the support and close collaboration with DesignSafe, which facilitates access to high-performance computing and information technologies for SimCenter tools.

 # References